conner-olsen/eu5-mod-devkit/README.md

    * Put your workshop description in `assets/workshop/workshop-description.txt`.
    * Your workshop title is pulled from `.metadata/metadata.json` (`name`), with a trailing ` Dev` removed if present.
    * `$item-id$` in the description is replaced with `workshop_upload_item_id` before translating and uploading.
-   * Add `--NO-TRANSLATE-BELOW--` on its own line to exclude that line and anything below from translations (source uploads drop only the marker line).
 6. Install the dependencies using `pip install -r scripts/dependencies/requirements.txt` (if you ran the setup script, this is already done)

 #### Usage